-The Environmental Protection Agency (EPA) is proposing to approve revisions to the Jefferson County portion of the Kentucky State Implementation Plan (SIP), submitted by the Commonwealth of Kentucky, through the Energy and Environment Cabinet (Cabinet), through a letter dated March 15, 2018.
-The revisions were submitted by the Cabinet on behalf of the Louisville Metro Air Pollution Control District (District, also referred to herein as Jefferson County) and make minor ministerial amendments to applicability dates and standards for both existing and new storage vessels for volatile organic compounds (VOC).
-EPA is proposing to approve the changes because they are consistent with the Clean Air Act (CAA or Act).
+The Environmental Protection Agency (EPA) is proposing to approve revisions to the Jefferson County portion of the Kentucky State Implementation Plan (SIP), submitted by the Commonwealth of Kentucky, through the Energy and Environment Cabinet (Cabinet) on September 5, 2019.
+The revisions were submitted by the Cabinet on behalf of the Louisville Metro Air Pollution Control District (District or APCD) and make changes to the regulations for new and existing storage vessels for volatile organic compounds (VOCs).
+EPA is proposing to approve the portions of the revisions that regulate new and existing storage vessels for VOCs because the changes are consistent with the Clean Air Act (CAA or Act).

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Sarah LaRocca, Air Regulatory Management Section, Air Planning and Implementation Branch, Air and Radiation Division, U.S. Environmental Protection Agency, Region 4, 61 Forsyth Street SW, Atlanta, Georgia 30303-8960.
 The telephone number is (404) 562-8994.
 Ms. LaRocca can also be reached via electronic mail at firstname.lastname@example.org.